The GHG emissions challenge for agriculture

 Commissioner Phil Hogan gave a presentation last week (Jan 24th) on the proposed environmental and climate architecture in the Commission’s legal proposal for the CAP post 2020 to the AGRI Committee of the European Parliament (the video session can be reviewed here).
 Today Monday (Jan 28th) the Commissioner gives a similar presentation to the AGRIFISH Council.

 There are of course technical issues to be clarified around the Commission’s proposals.
 How will the proposed eco-schemes in Pillar 1 relate to agri-environment-climate measures (AECMs) in Pillar 2?
-How will Member States’ level of environmental and climate ambition in their CAP Strategic Plans be evaluated, and how will the level of effort across Member States be compared by the Commission when it approves these Plans?… Read the rest
+How will Member States’ level of environmental and climate ambition in their CAP Strategic Plans be evaluated, and how will the level of effort across Member States be compared by the Commission when it approves these Plans?
+How will double funding be avoided, and what measures will Member States be able to fund in their eco-schemes?

 Measuring farmers’ dependence on public payments